accrescent/directory/SECURITY.md

 ## Supported versions

-Only the latest versions of the directory server and ClickHouse Quarkus extension are supported.
+Only the latest versions of the directory server is supported.

 ## Reporting a vulnerability